UPDATE, August 12, 2019. *SQUEE!* I just signed my contract.

 I wanted to shout, but I just kept it to myself, jiggling my crossed leg and staring out the window and smiling and smiling.
 It felt good.

-A couple of days later, if memory serves me, Mark called to tell me that he had told the prospective publisher that I had a second finished manuscript that was a stand-alone sequel to THE THIN END OF THE WEDGE.
+A couple of days later, if memory serves me, Mark called to tell me that he had told the prospective publisher that I had a second finished manuscript that was a stand-alone sequel to ETIQUETTE FOR RUNAWAYS.
 The publisher asked to see it.

 Three days passed.
 Or maybe five.
 I heard from Mark that the publisher wanted to buy both of my manuscripts.
 Negotiations began.
 My agent did a great job for me.
 I got everything I asked for and a “very nice deal”.
 I’ve exchanged emails with the acquisitions editor at the publishing house and met the head of publishing.
 I’ve been given a pub date of August 2020.